wbkd/trello-tresor/README.md

-# KanbanCMS
+# staticms

 /!\ WIP /!\

-A Kanban based static site generator.
+A tool to fetch remote API data and store them locally as static JSON files.

-KanbanCMS uses Trello as a redactional UI of Content Managment System.
+With staticms you can for example use Trello as a redactional UI and content managment system.
 You can transform a Trello board into a static website, like for example a blog.
 Every change on your board will trigger a new build process using Webhooks.
 The build contains the static files you can deploy somewhere to host your static website.

 ## How it works ?